BitCurator/bitcurator-bootstrap/README.md

 bitcurator-bootstrap: Build, upgrade, and configuration scripts for the BitCurator Environment
 ---------------------------------------------------------------------------------------------------

-# Building the BitCurator Environment
+# Building the BitCurator environment

 The bc-boostrap.sh shell script assists in building releases of the BitCurator environment.
 The script automates the majority of the process of preparing a clean Ubuntu 16.04.1LTS install for testing and respin as a BitCurator release.